Do I Have to Escrow My Flood Insurance?

 - Do I Have to Escrow My Flood Insurance?

-Escrow accounts can be a helpful tool for homeowners to keep track of the payments you’ve got to make for your property.
+Using escrow accounts can be a helpful tool for homeowners to keep track of the payments you’ve got to make for your property.
 You probably think you’ve got enough bills as is, but if you live in an area where you need flood insurance, there isn’t usually a way around getting it.

 Floods are more common than you might realize, and the damage they cause can be incredibly costly.
 If you get or have a flood insurance policy, you might be wondering if it gets put into your escrow account like your other necessary payments.
 Let’s find out.